The History of Steel Wolf

 In 2017, Steel Wolf’s 35th anniversary year, among gigs at other venues and an accepted invitation to be flown to the Los Angeles Lithuanian Fair, the band left audiences stunned at Harlem's legendary Silvana multiple times.
 At these concerts they delivered full-steam performances of songs from a new offering, The Unreleased Album, which joined their other releases’ availability through iTunes, Spotify, Amazon and other websites.
 The album also received the highly-desired positive review from Long Island’s Good Times magazine.

-Commencing in late 2018 and continuing into 2019, the band began Not Playin’ With A Full Deck [sic] at many of their familiar (Desmond’s in NYC) and even some unfamiliar (KJ Farrell’s and TC Kross’ Village Pub on Long Island) haunts and releasing new songs via Bandcamp with video clips streaming on Youtube.
-Further information about Steel Wolf can be found on Wikipedia and by downloading the Steel Wolf Android app.
+Commencing in late 2018 and continuing into 2019, the band (with help again from Clark and also brothers Stasys and Simas Janusas) began Not Playin’ With A Full Deck [sic] at many of their familiar (Desmond’s in NYC) and even some unfamiliar (KJ Farrell’s and TC Kross’ Village Pub on Long Island) haunts and releasing new songs via Bandcamp and Soundcloud with video clips streaming on Youtube culminating in their tenth studio album.
+Mark and Ed also performed several times acoustically as Steel Wolf But Unplugged.
+Before year's end the band reunited with Naronis for a concert performing Embracing Mainstream Success in its entirety to celebrate that album's tenth anniversary.
+Further information about that landmark album and Steel Wolf in general can be found on Wikipedia and by downloading the Steel Wolf Android app.